 Q: What if a few of the caterpillars die?

 A: You may loose a few larvae, chrysalis or butterflies to natural causes.
-If a loss is discovered, let it lead to discussions on life such as food chains, germs, life cycles, predator vs. prey, etc. We add extra caterpillars and food so you have some spares on hand.
+If a loss is discovered, let it lead to discussions on life such as food chains, germs, life cycles, predators vs. prey, etc. We add extra caterpillars and food so you have some spares on hand.

 Q: Can kids remove the Cup lid and play with the caterpillars?